Jump to navigation

 Better Nonprofit Management Training Series

-Effective supervision contributes directly to mission effectiveness for your nonprofit.
+(In-person workshop) Effective supervision contributes directly to mission effectiveness at your nonprofit.
 It is critical to maintaining a productive staff in the face of shifting and competing priorities.
 Strong supervision creates a culture of mutual respect in which employees and supervisors communicate regularly and clearly about job-related expectations, tasks and overall performance.
 This highly participatory training is designed for supervisors with all levels of experience.